idnow/de.idnow.android.sdk/README.md

 Using withLanguage("lang_code") you can configure the IDnow library to use a specific language.
 These ISO 639-1 language codes are currently supported: bg (Bulgarian), cs (Czech), da (Danish), de (German), el (Greek), en (English), es (Spanish), et (Estonian), fi (Finnish), fr (French), hr (Croatian), hu (Hungarian), it (Italian), ja (Japanese), ka (Georgian), ko (Korean), lt (Lithuanian), lv (Latvian), nb (Norwegian), nl (Dutch), pl (Polish), pt (Portuguese), ro (Romanian), ru (Russian), sk (Slovak), sl (Slovenian), sr (Serbian), sv (Swedish), tr (Turkish), zh (Chinese).

 ### Integrate the NFC dependency
-After reaching out to Customer Support requesting for the NFC dependency to integrate in your application, you will receive an archive.
+After contacting Customer Support with a request for the NFC package, you will receive an archive to integrate into your application.
-This archive will be compatible with a specific AI SDK version and onwards, until a new NFC dependency will be updated. (e.g. the name of the archive will contain the keywords `for AI SDK v5.13.0` which means that this NFC dependency is only usable starting with AI v5.13.0 onwards, until a new NFC library will be released).
+This archive is compatible with the corresponding AI SDK version and onwards, until a new or updated version of the NFC library is released.
+(For example, if the name of the archive contains the keywords `for AI SDK v5.13.0`, it'd mean that this NFC library is compatible with AI SDK v5.13.0+ onwards, until an updated version of the NFC library is released).

 **Note:** this NFC dependency is compatible with both our AI SDK flavours: `idnow-platform` and `idnow-platform-no-fintec-XS2A`